jkielbaska/StarWarsInfo/README.md

 If 500 error is thrown - you have to try again later, sometimes API is really slow, and vercel throws timeout error.
 Sorry for that.

+* Please note that the repository only has three commits, as it is a clone of my private repository.
+I mistakenly forgot to put my API keys to the .env file, and then I wasn’t able to delete keys from commits history…

 ## Technologies

 ```typescript